Programme Accès-recherche Dr André-Robidoux

-- the number of hospital centres in Quebec participating in clinical trials and
+- the number of Quebec hospitals participating in clinical studies, particularly in the regions;

 - the number of protocols in breast cancer offered by hospitals